Viewing and examining your access.log via SSH

 Overview

-This article lists a few commands you can run via SSH to help identify which IPs are hitting your site.
+This article lists commands you can run to view information about your website traffic.

-To run the commands below, you must first log into your server via SSH:
+To run the commands in this article, you must create a Shell user and log into your server via SSH.

 DreamPress Plans Only